By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 When I walked into my classroom on the first day of elementary school, all I saw was white.
 White walls.
 White desks.
 White people.
 My caramel skin and curly hair stood out amongst the fair-skinned students with light straight hair.
 As the teacher taught her lesson, these students eagerly raised their hands to answer her questions.
 I was astonished at how quickly I felt like an underdog.

-I was disheartened at first by my friend’s harsh judgement of my ability.
+I was disheartened at first by my friend’s harsh judgment of my ability.
 However, anger soon replaced the disappointment and confusion.
 How dare he judge my ability, especially when he is no expert himself in computer science?
 I grew determined to prove him wrong.
 I wanted to demonstrate that anyone had the ability to succeed in a STEM field, regardless if they fit the stereotype.
+The struggle of overcoming these racial barriers is shared by many, as emphasized by scholars who discuss the importance of representation in education (Banks, 2015).

 Browse our vast selection of original essay samples, each expertly formatted and styled